Pays de la Loire

-It was developed into a seaside resort in the mid 19th century when sea bathing became fashionable.
+The little fishermen village developed into a seaside resort in the mid 19th century, when sea bathing became trendy.

 The original village is still there, tucked around its church, but the town has since expanded along the shoreline and inland.

-It is located along the Côte de Lumière, as the coastal zone that stretches from Saint Hilaire de Riez to les Sables d’Olonne, was named in 2005.
+Saint-Jean-de-Monts is located on the Côte de Lumière, as the coast that stretches from Saint Hilaire de Riez to les Sables d’Olonne was named in 2005.